Skip to main content

 The Heights currently provides additional and/or different provision for a range of needs, including:

-• Communication and interaction, for example, autistic spectrum disorder, Asperger’s Syndrome, speech and language difficulties
+• Communication and interaction, for example, Autism, Speech and Language difficulties

-• Cognition and learning, for example, dyslexia, dyspraxia,
+• Cognition and learning, for example, Dyslexia, Dyspraxia,

-• Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy
+• Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties,

 • Moderate/severe/profound and multiple learning difficulties